-Download the UKFast GDPR Toolkit and keep your business protected from a data breach
+Download the UKFast GDPR whitepaper and keep your business protected from a data breach

 During the run-up to 25th May we were bombarded with workshops, articles and practical how-to guides on keeping ourselves protected, how to recognise a data breach and how to avoid the vast penalties put in place by the EU regulation (up to 20 million euros or four per cent of a company’s global turnover).

 Many of us might have emerged from our training session armed with the facts and felt triumphant that we could knock a GDPR breach out of the ballpark from a hundred miles away.
 But how many of us can remember the precise details of GDPR without a crib sheet?